 ASL Lab facilitators are selected based on performance in the ASL courses and can earn independent studies credit by simultaneously enrolling in the associated Applications of Research course (SPA 3801), which fulfills a requirement for earning Honors in ASL.
 In addition to developing their own signing skills, these positions provide students with foundational opportunities to explore the evidence-based underpinnings of facilitating language, which is paramount to future careers.

-Keira is a Junior at Florida State University from Tampa, Florida.
+Alex is a Junior at Florida State University from Lakeland, Florida.
 She is majoring in Communication Sciences and Disorders with the goal of becoming a Speech-Language Pathologist, specifically working with children.
 Additionally, she is a member of the ASL Club.
-Last semester, she took ASL 3 while this semester she is an ASL 2 Lab Facilitator, working towards ASL Honors.
+Last semester, she took ASL 2, while this semester she is an ASL 1 Lab Facilitator, working towards ASL Honors.

 Grace L.

-Grace is a Junior at Florida State University from Annapolis, Maryland.
-She is a Communication Science and Disorders major with a Child Development minor, and plans on becoming a Speech-Language Pathologist working with adults who have developmental disorders or with children.
-She completed ASL 3 in the Fall of 2024 and is looking forward to keeping her connection with the ASL program as an ASL 3 Lab Facilitator!
+Grace is a senior at Florida State University from Annapolis, Maryland.
+She is a Communication Science and Disorders major with a Child Development minor, and plans on becoming a Speech-Language Pathologist working with children or adults who have developmental disorders.
+She has completed ASL 1-3 and is currently enrolled in ASL 4, working towards ASL Honors.
+She received her Certificate in Interdepartmental Developmental Disabilities in Fall 2025.
+Grace is looking forward to finishing out her undergraduate experience at FSU while strengthening her connection with the ASL program as an ASL 3 Lab Facilitator.

 Myia M.